pharmaverse/pharmaverse.workshop.phuseUS2022/US 2022/README.md

-# PHUSE US Connect 2022 admiral Workshop
+# PHUSE US Connect 2022 pharmaverse Workshop
 Welcome to the Github repo containing all the materials including the hands-on exercises for the PHUSE US Connect 2022 admiral workshop.

 ### Here you will find: